Gateway Students Take Top Honors In State Forensics Tournament

 Beth Survant, a sophomore medical information technology major from Union, won or placed in multiple events.
 She won the top community college speaker award in poetry and persuasive speaking; the top novice award in persuasive speaking; and was named the top community college speaker in quadrathon, which is based on a student's total score in four events.
 Survant also placed third in both varsity persuasive speaking and radio broadcasting.

-Rachele Johnson, a sophomore associate of science major from Edgewood, won the top community college speaker award and the top novice award for informative speaking.
+Rachele Johnson, a sophomore Associate in Science major from Edgewood, won the top community college speaker award and the top novice award for informative speaking.
 Lauren Milks, a freshman education major from Erlanger, was the top community college competitor in programmed oral interpretation.
 Anthony Nunez, a sophomore associate of arts major from Florence, won the top community college competitor in prose interpretation.

 The student wins led Gateway to a second place finish overall in the tournaments Community College Sweepstakes Division.